 I completed the Post Graduate Diploma in Companion Animal Behaviour Counselling at the University of Southampton in 2006.
-This 4 year course covers learning theory and application,ethology, neurophysiology, psychology, welfare and ethics.
-It also gives the opportunity to apply the theory to practical case studies.
-This is the only course, at this advanced level, which is specific to the behaviour counselling profession.
+This 4 year part-time course covered learning theory and application,ethology, neurophysiology, psychology, welfare and ethics.
+It also gave the opportunity to apply the theory to practical case studies.
 I also completed my M.Sc in Companion Animal Behaviour Counselling at the same university in 2010.
 In January 2014 I became an ASAB Certified Clinical Animal Behaviourist (CCAB).
 I am a full member of the the APBC (Association of Pet Behaviour Counsellors) and currently its Chair.
 I am a member of the British Veterinary Behaviour Association (BVBA).
-I am listed on the Animal Behaviour and Training Council (ABTC) as a Clinical Animal Behaviourist.
+I am listed on the Animal Behaviour and Training Council (ABTC) as a Clinical Animal Behaviourist and Animal Training Instructor.
 I am a full member of the APDT (Association of Pet Dog Trainers).

-I have run dog training classes for over 14 years and have been involved in developing courses for others in this field.
+I have run dog training classes for over 18 years and have been involved in developing courses for others in this field.
 I have an interest in agility, Rally-O and the Kennel Club Good Citizen Scheme.
 I am a Pets as Therapy (PAT dogs) assessor.
 I visit schools with my dogs helping to teach children how to stay safe around dogs.
 I have been a DogAid trainer, working with disabled adults who would like to train their own dogs as assistance dogs.
-I am the practice behaviourist for Black Notley Vets and work as a behaviourist and trainer for the local branch of a well known national rescue organisation.
-I have been involved in assessing dogs and writing reports for solicitors working on legal cases.
+I am the practice behaviourist for Black Notley Vets and many others in the East of England.
+I have been involved with a number of national rescue organisations.
+I have been involved in assessing dogs and writing reports for legal cases for a number of years.

 In 2006 I took a team of dogs to Crufts to demonstrate the Good Citizen Scheme, and in 2011 demonstrated Rally-O at the London Pet Show at Olympia and will do so at Discover Dogs at Earls Court.
 In 2011 I launched Agility-0, a new dog sport which combines agility with rally obedience.